Aida Basevich

+Biography

 Early life

 Basevich was born into a wealthy family in St. Petersburg, where her father was a successful construction engineer.
-She noted that he had a “revolutionary spirit” and owned publications written by the likes of Peter Kropotkin, Vera Figner, and Sergei Stepniak Kravchinskii, which she credits for her “entire moral upbringing”.
+She noted that he had a “revolutionary spirit” and owned publications written by the likes of Peter Kropotkin, Vera Figner, and Sergey Stepnyak-Kravchinsky, which she credits for her “entire moral upbringing”.

 Basevich attended the Vyborg Commercial School in her youth.
 The school was known for its contemporary education practices education, including coeducation, parent-teacher committees and high political engagement in the classroom.
-However, her schooling there was cut short when she was 14 years old.
-In 1919, Basevich and her mother fled Petrograd (i.e. St. Petersburg) when the Red Guard attempted to seize the city during the Russian Civil War.
+However, her schooling there was cut short when she was 14 years old, as she contracted tuberculosis.
+In 1919, Basevich and her mother left Petrograd, although they kept in touch with and sent food parcels to her school.
 In 1921, she returned to Petrograd and attended night school but did not find it very stimulating.
 In this time in her life she began thinking about politics, and contemplated becoming a Komsomol member, an idea she abandoned after witnessing a violent Communist demonstration at a church.